Mark-MDO47/CforArduinoClass/02_LetsGetTalking/README.md

   Serial.begin(115200);

   while (!Serial) {
-    ; // wait for serial port to connect.
-Needed for native USB port only }
+    ; // note that ";" is a null code statement.
+Wait for serial port to connect.
+  }

   Serial.println(""); // print a blank line in case there is some junk from power-on